 Number of Pages

 Pearce, G A. (1981), Aerial spraying trial..
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Report.